TriPed-Robot/joint_level_control/error_handling.md

 Finally, in the read function of the SwingJoint class the returned sensor angle is checked against the joint limits.
 Should the angle not be within the limits, specified in the joints.yaml file, the `JOINT_LIMIT_ERROR` flag is set.

 ### Weighing the errors
 The SwingJoint class contains the weighing functionality of the error handling system.
-For this

-## What isn't tracked
- While the system can check if the angle is still within bounds, it can not check if the changes between angles are fitting the last motor commands.
-This means, if the sensor is loosely mounted or too far from the magnet, the actual angle can be very different from the the measured angle, while still no error is thrown.
+For this an unsigned int stores the wighted sum of the previous reads.
+In the current read, this sum is increased by weights, depending on what error flags are set.
+Each flag can have a different weight to it.
+The values of the weights can be chosen arbitrarily, however it is a good idea to set the values of the `ANGLE_OUT_OF_BOUNDS_ERROR` and the `JOINT_LIMIT_ERROR` to the error treshold, since they are a clear sign, that the sensor is not working as expected and an immediate switching into ERROR state is necessary.
+The other errors can be weighted far less aggressively, depending on how much they affect the operation of the joint.

 ## What happens if an error occurs
 The error gets detected, logged to the console and then added to the weighted error sum.
 If this sum is larger than a specified treshhold [see customisation], then the system goes into ERROR state.
 This leads to the following things happening: